JordanMajd/MissionControl/README.md

 Current work:

-- Serializing JSON into generic parts
+- Serializing JSON into generic parts, right now we can serialize a list of `WheelSO` into the parts list!

 ### Future Work